nickredding/cordova-plugin-apple-watch-link/README.md

 //		Errors are logged regardless of whether an error
 //			function is provided
 ```
 **Note:** the msgBody sent to the Swift layer is a clone of the object submitted to the sendMessage function.
+Therefore, changes to msgBody made prior to transmission will not be reflected in the message payload.

 Dictionary messages can also be sent from the iOS app using a Promise, as in
 ```